matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 servers and clients to opt-into the new functionality.

 During development, an unstable room version of `org.matrix.msc3083` will be used.
-Since the room version namespaces the behaviour, the `allow` key and the `restricted` value do not need unstable prefixes.
+Since the room version namespaces the behaviour, the `allow` key and value, as well as the `restricted` join rule value do not need unstable prefixes.

 ## Alternatives